RosettaCommons/documentation/rosetta_basics/score-types.md

 omega                                      Omega dihedral in the backbone.
-A Harmonic constraint on planarity with standard deviation of ~6 deg. fa_dun                                     Internal energy of sidechain rotamers as derived from Dunbrack's statistics (2010 Rotamer Library used in Talaris2013) p_aa_pp                                    Probability of amino acid at Φ/Ψ ref                                        Reference energy for each amino acid METHOD_WEIGHTS                             Not an energy term itself, but the parameters for each amino acid used by the ref energy term
+A Harmonic constraint on planarity with standard deviation of ~6 deg. fa_dun                                     Internal energy of sidechain rotamers as derived from Dunbrack's statistics (2010 Rotamer Library used in Talaris2013) p_aa_pp                                    Probability of amino acid at Φ/Ψ ref                                        Reference energy for each amino acid.
+Balances internal energy of amino acid terms.
+Plays role in design.
+METHOD_WEIGHTS                             Not an energy term itself, but the parameters for each amino acid used by the ref energy term.
 ```

 Additional energy terms for score12